Hafeed10/Electronics-website/README.md

-# ⚡ Power Saff Admin Dashboard
+# ⚡ Power Saff Website

-A React-based admin dashboard to manage products, connected with Firebase Firestore for real-time product storage and retrieval.
+A React-based project to manage products, connected with Firebase Firestore for real-time product storage and retrieval.

 ---